hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

     Given I create a contract with for PURE hook
     Given I update 'ALICE' to add LAMBDA hook
     Given I update 'ALICE' to add PURE hook
-    # Test storage updates via hook execution during CryptoTransfer
-    When I perform a CryptoTransfer from 'ALICE' that triggers the hooks And I verify mirror node receives 2 ContractCall transaction to address '0.0.135' And I query mirror node REST API tp get storage for account 'ALICE' hook 'LAMBDA'" Then I receive storage entries
+    Then I call function with transfer that returns the balance And I verify mirror node receives 2 ContractCall transaction to address '0.0.135' And I query mirror node REST API tp get storage for contract hook 'LAMBDA'" Then I receive storage entries
-    When I successfully update 'ALICE' to delete hooks And I successfully delete the Hook contracts
+    When I successfully update contract to delete hooks And I successfully delete the Hook contracts